atelier-saulx/based/packages/cli/README.md

 #### `apiKeys add`

-Generates a new apiKey or renews an existing one if an apiKey with the same name already exists.
+The `add` subcommand adds a new apiKey or renews an existing one if an apiKey with the same name already exists.
-Can be used as an interactive command or non-interactive when the `--name` argument is passed.
+It can be used as an interactive command or non-interactive when the `--name` argument is passed.
-The generated key can be immediatelly downloaded and saved to a file with the `--file` argument, or retrieved latter using the [`apikeys download`](#apikeys-download) subcommand.
+The generated key can be downloaded immediately and saved to a file with the `--file` argument or retrieved later using the [`apikeys download`](#apikeys-download) subcommand.

 | Argument | Description                     |
 |----------|---------------------------------|